sdc-china/IDA-doc/_posts/2018-03-03-test-case-data-binding.md

   **Notes:**

-   The first column name must be **datasetName**, IDA uses the first column values to define the data in each row.
+   The first column name must be **datasetName**, IDA uses the first column values to define the dataset name for each row.

   **Notes:**